BanuPrakash/SPRING/README.md

 gets the customer data also but not line items gets line items also for the given order because of EAGER fetching
 ```

+Dirty Checking:
+Withing @Transactional boundary if an entity becomes dirty [change], automatically JPA/ORM will trigger UPDATE SQL for that entity